 (Fairbairn VP Dougal Rattray at City of Ottawa Heritage Day, February 2019)

 Fairbairn’s Annual General Meeting of members was held Tuesday April 16 with a strong crowd in attendance.
 The financial statement was approved.
-Lucie Bazinet was acclaimed as President, as was Dougal Rattray as vice-President, while Carol Theissen steps in as Treasurer from the Secretary’s position.
-Hannen Sabean takes over the Secretary position.
-This constitutes the Executive.
+Lucie Bazinet was acclaimed as president, as was Dougal Rattray as vice-president, while Carol Theissen steps in as treasurer.
+Hannen Sabean will take on the secretary role, and Rosanda Bellaar-Spruyt continues as a member of the board.

 Read the President’s Report for a summary of the 2018 activities.